Saint-Ursanne

 Saint-Ursanne is an old town and a former municipality of the district of Porrentruy in the canton of Jura, Switzerland which has preserved much of its medieval character.
 The town contains many historical buildings, including a Romanesque abbey church, a collegiate church, a cloister, many medieval houses, a hermitage and an 18th-century bridge.
 The river Doubs makes a loop near Saint-Ursanne before flowing into France.
 Since 2009 Saint-Ursanne has been a part of the new municipality Clos du Doubs.
 An active railway station is located above the town, to the east.

-The town is famous for the medieval festival which it organizes each summer, and for the annual St-Ursanne - Les Rangiers International Hill Climb in August.
+The town is famous for the medieval festival which it organizes each summer, and for the annual St-Ursanne–Les Rangiers International Hill Climb in August.

 Its name refers to Saint Ursicinus, a seventh-century monk who built a monastery here.

+This town received an award as being one of the "best tourism villages" worldwide by UNWTO.